 I picked up Jaapi (a local traditional bamboo hat) and Gamocha (towel) as souvenirs.

 If you love saris don’t forget to check out the Assamese Traditional Mekla Chadar(Sari).
 You will find beautiful embroidery in Muga Silk.

 A quick guide on how to get from Guwahati to Shillong and Cherrapunjee by public transport.
 All you need to know to travel the region cheaply: How to get from Guwahati to Shillong and Cherrapunji.

 Lunch / Dinner – Thali – Paradise Restaurant

-For an authentic Non Vegeterian Assamese food order the Parampara or Vyanjan thali.
-For Asamese Vegeterian food you can order the vegerterian fixed meal.
+For an authentic Non-vegetarian Assamese food order the Parampara or Vyanjan thali.
+For Assamese Vegetarian food, you can order the vegetarian fixed meal.

 Maniram Dewan Road, Silphukhri

 Would you like to add to our list?
 Don’t forget to leave your comments below!